Kickstart Your Savings with these Simple Money Saving Challenges

 5. No-spend challenge

 You can set this as your final challenge when you feel that you’ve gained enough discipline and control over your spending and saving habits.
-I know that a no-spend challenge almost sounds impossible especially for moms and households with kids.
-One thing to note though is that this should be a decision that you and your partner should agree and commit on.
-It also doesn’t have to be as radical as it sounds.
+I know that a no-spend challenge almost sounds impossible, especially for moms and households with kids.
+One thing to note though is that this should be a decision that you and your partner should agree on and commit to.
+It doesn’t have to be as radical as it sounds.

-The beauty of this challenge is that it can push us to carefully evaluate the items in our expense list that we can actually eliminate by going for free alternatives instead.
+The beauty of this challenge is that it can push us to carefully evaluate the items in our expense list that we can eliminate by choosing free alternatives instead.
 It can lead to a beautiful lifestyle change that can prove to be lighter for our homes and our wallets.

 6. Spare Change Challenge

-This is an amazing alternative for people who are as knowledgeable in investing or simply don’t have the time and energy to track their investments.
+This is an amazing alternative for people who aren’t very knowledgeable about investing, or simply don’t have the time and energy to track their investments.

 8. Bad Habit Challenge

-Who knows, this save money challenge might actually help you kick these bad habits to the curb, plus you’d be saving money at the same too.
+Who knows, this saving money challenge might help you kick these bad habits to the curb, plus you’d be saving money at the same time, too.

-The 1% money saving challenge is for people who struggle to start saving.
-Maybe they think saving is such a chore or too restricting, so they end up not saving at all.
-But if you start small, at 1%, you could build the momentum to get you saving for the entire year.
+The one percent money-saving challenge is for people who struggle to start saving.
+Maybe they think saving is too much of a chore or too restrictive, so they end up not saving at all.
+But if you start small, at one percent, you could build the momentum to get saving for the entire year.

-The challenge is all about finding 1% of your monthly income and saving it.
+The challenge is all about finding one percent of your monthly income and saving it.
 To make it simpler, just take the last two digits of your paycheck and put it into savings.

-The next month, you increase the rate to 2%, the following month save 3%, and so on.
-By the end of your 12-month cycle, you would have saved quite a decent amount, to say, fund your future travel, inflate your emergency fund or add to your savings.
+The next month, you increase the rate to two percent, the following month save three percent, and so on.
+By the end of your 12-month cycle, you would have saved quite a decent amount, to say, fund your future travel, increase your emergency fund, or add to your savings.

 To succeed in this challenge, you want to create a separate bank account that’s dedicated to your savings.
-Each time you receive your paycheck, transfer 1% right away (or whatever % you’re due to saving that month), and forget it.
-This is a money-saving challenge monthly method that will get you rolling with your savings little by little until the habit rubs on you.
+Each time you receive your paycheck, transfer one percent right away (or whatever percent you’re due to add to savings that month), and forget it.
+This is a money-saving challenge monthly method that will get you rolling with your savings, little by little, until the habit grows on you.

 10. Weather Wednesdays Challenge

-The amount you’ll save could be totally random, so be sure to expect the unexpected.
+The amount you’ll save will be totally random, so be sure to expect the unexpected.
 During the colder seasons, you’d be saving smaller amounts.
-But if you tend to have hot summers, you want to keep some extra cash just in case, the temperature goes over your prepared amount.
+But if you tend to have hot summers, you want to keep some extra cash just in case the temperature goes over your prepared amount.
 There’s some pressure involved in this challenge, but it does help you build up savings faster.

 11. Invisible $5 Bill Saving Challenge

 You don’t want to count the bills until you’ve reached the end of your saving period.
 This is to keep the excitement coming.
-If you’re saving for a number of things, such as a vacation, a home appliance, or minor home improvement, keep separate jars for each saving goal.
+If you’re saving for several things, such as a vacation, a home appliance, or a minor home improvement, keep separate jars for each saving goal.
 This money challenge can be an incredible way to save money without really noticing it.

 12. 100 Envelope Challenge

-So for this challenge, you take 100 envelopes.
-You write down 1 to 100 in each envelope.
+So, for this challenge, you get 100 envelopes.
+You write the numerals1 to 100 on the envelopes.
 Each week, for the next six months, you take two envelopes from your pile at random and check out their number.
-That digit would be what you have to save for that say.
+That digit would be what you have to save for that day.
 So if you’ve pulled out say #52 and #9 that day, then you should put $52 and $9 into their respective envelopes.

 If you want to pare down, you can adjust the frequency and/or the saving amount.
 For instance, you can do 50 envelopes instead of 100.
-At the end of six months, you can save $1,275.
+At the end of six months, you will have saved $1,275.

-If you are looking for more money-saving challenges such as these ones below, then check out my printables shop!
+If you are looking for more money-saving challenges such as the ones below, then check out my printables shop!

 Ready to Rock Your Money-Saving Challenges?

 Saving money doesn’t require us to have huge amounts of extra cash.
-These money-saving challenges show us that even with just a dollar every day or a week, as long as it’s done consistently and regularly, we can actually save and hit our money goals.
-What are your own money-saving challenges?
+These money-saving challenges show us that even with just a dollar every day or once a week, s done consistently and regularly, we can save and hit our money goals.
+What are your money-saving challenges?